fhd/homerun/README.md

 Printing houses
 ---------------

-This prints all the houses from _houses.json_, sorted by price:
+This prints all the houses from _houses.json_, sorted by price/rent:

     bin/print_houses